 Indeed, they had left.

-Of that all their objects would clearly attest.
+Of that, all their objects could clearly attest.